 - Finding tenants for vacant properties

-Some rental managers are hired to manage properties on behalf of real estate investors, while others own their own properties.
-In both cases, you should have a background in both business administration and real estate.
+Some rental managers are hired to manage properties on behalf of real estate investors.
+Others have their own properties to rent out.
+Either way, you should have a background in business administration and real estate.

-Do a strong desire to work with people, job security, and decent salary top your wish list?
-If so, continue reading to find out what you need to do to become a property manager.
+If you have a strong desire to work with people, are looking for job security, and want a decent salary, read on to find out what you need to do to become a property manager.

 The Requirements To Become a Property Manager